xspize/brand-yourself-assessment/README.md

 ![](https://github.com/xspize/xspize/blob/main/pictures/sketches_photo.png?raw=true)

-The name of the company being Odyssey, I wanted the logo to have something to do with going on an adventure, that is why I made some boats as a sketch.
+The name of the company being Odyssey, I wanted the logo to have something to do with going on an adventure, which is why I made a few boats as a sketch.

-I used Adobe XD to transform those sketches into real designs using the pen tool.
+I used Adobe XD to convert those sketches into real designs using the pen tool.

 ## Samples made in Adobe XD